null8626/archive/README.md

 - licensed under the WTFPL license
 - expect the links here leading to nowhere and images not loading.

-## List in chronological order
+## Personal projects

-Small scripts i've made are not listed here.
+List of projects i no longer maintain in a chronological order.
+Small scripts i've made are not included here.

 | Project name          | Creation date      | Death date         | Language          | Type                  |
 |-----------------------|--------------------|--------------------|-------------------|-----------------------|